CirclesAndBoxes/Mob-Bosses/README.md

   There are currently two complex bosses that are ready to be used: Poltergeist and Flower Knight.
 ### Poltergeist:
   To fight this boss, you have to follow these steps:
-1. Run the command /function mobbosses:poltergeist/setup/set_poltergeist <pre>    </pre> to summon the boss and build the arena around you.
+1. Run the command  <pre>  /function mobbosses:poltergeist/setup/set_poltergeist  </pre> to summon the boss and build the arena around you.
-2. Run the command /function mobbosses:poltergeist/setup/start     while a player (probably you) is inside the arena, in adventure mode.
+2. Run the command <pre> /function mobbosses:poltergeist/setup/start  </pre> while a player (probably you) is inside the arena, in adventure mode.
 This will initiate the combat sequence.

    If all the players in the arena die, THE BOSS WILL CONTINUE BEING THERE but will reset itself and turn off its combat sequence.
 This has the plus side of allowing the players to fight the boss again by just being in the arena in adventure mode and running /function mobbosses:poltergeist/setup/start.
 However, if the players give up, the boss will continue to exist (even if you can't see it), and can only be killed by running the function /kill @e[type=marker,tag=Poltergeist,limit=1,sort=nearest].
 The boss will be killed automatically if the players manage to win.
    If this boss is too hard, then players can give themselves 3 splash potions of instant healing to help them out in the boss fight.

 ### Flower Knight:
-  To fight this boss, just run the command /function mobbosses:flower_knight/arena_and_fight  (Make sure you are in an area that is fully exposed to the sky, otherwise the boss will break very quickly.)
+  To fight this boss, just run the command <pre>/function mobbosses:flower_knight/arena_and_fight</pre>  (Make sure you are in an area that is fully exposed to the sky, otherwise the boss will break very quickly.)
 However, if the players die, the boss will also die, and it is harder to reset the boss if you want to keep the arena.
 There are two ways to reset the boss:
 1. Stand in the center of the arena (on the rooted dirt) and re-run  /function mobbosses:flower_knight/arena_and_fight, which will re-build the arena around you
-2. Stand in the center of the arena and run /function mobbosses:flower_knight/summon.
-Then, run /function mobbosses:flower_knight/start_nearest.
+2. Stand in the center of the arena and run <pre>/function mobbosses:flower_knight/summon</pre>.
+Then, run <pre>/function mobbosses:flower_knight/start_nearest</pre>.
 This has the advantage of not rebuilding the arena.
    This boss is recommended to be fought with full leather armor and a stone sword, along with a golden apple.
 If it is too hard, add a chainmail chestplate or more armor.
 If it is too easy, switch to a golden sword or wear less armor.
 All gear should be Unbreakable.

    Anyway, good luck and have fun fighting the bosses!